Durable and reliable parts

 Rigorous inspections at all key stages of manufacturing using advanced testing equipment assure you of the highest standards of quality in Mast Guide Roller Bearings for forklifts.

-What is bearing and wheel bearing?
+What is a bearing and a wheel bearing?

 Our anti-rust technology ensures reliability and long service life in the roller bearings delivered to you.